 Object type

 Trees can contain different types of objects (e.g. building, group of spaces, spaces, outdoor spaces, …).
-Use this filter to focus on one particular type of object.
+Use this selection to focus on one particular type of object.

 Label